cod3rjava/devops-notes/docker-notes/docker-notes.md

 ##  How to run container interactively: means that will not busy your terminal

-1.  docker run busybox
+1.  docker run tomcat
     -   If the image is going to run continuesly, the terminal will be busy to show you the output at real time.
     -   But in most of the cases you don't want to see the output you just want to start the container.
     -   So in technical term you want to run it as background process or it also know as `detached mode`.

-2.  docker run -d busybox
+2.  docker run -d tomcat

     -   -d is the flag used to run the container in detached mode.
     -   means whatever the task is run in background and keep my terminal free.